openjs-foundation/cross-project-council/proposals/TEMPLATE.md

 Why should we do this?

-## What is neccessary to complete this proposal
+## What is necessary to complete this proposal

 Define "done".